ben-zen/wikipedia-session/building-a-query.md

         + 'format=json')

 What we have above is a call to the _Wikipedia API_.
-I've broken this apart into separate stanzas to make each section stand alone, but it would work as one string too.
+I've broken this apart into separate, concatenated stanzas to make each section stand alone, but it would work as one string too.
+This makes explaining each part easier, and provides a clean segue into the next way we'll call this code.

 ## The endpoint